 Why is powdery mildew bad?

-Mildews feed on living plant tissue penetrating cells to sap food and fluids.
+Mildews and moulds feed on living plant tissue piercing cells to sap food and fluids.
 This affects growth and in the end, yield.
-If left untreated, plants can easily succumb to the fungal infection.
+If left as is, plants can easily die from the fungal infection.

-Consuming flower tainted with powdery mildew can be very harmful to your health.
-Inhalation can cause serious irritations, coughing and infections.
-People with respiratory problems could potentially have more severe reactions and infections.
+Using flower spoiled with powdery mildew can be harmful to your health.
+Breathing in spores can cause serious irritations, coughing and infections.
+People with breathing problems could have more serious reactions and infections.

 How do mildew infections occur?

-Fungi spores are all around us, the atmosphere is full of them.
+Mildew and mould spores are all around us, the air is full of them.
 Powdery mildew will spread thousands of tiny spores when ever disturbed.
-If spores land on a favored surface where conditions are right, infection can occur.
+If spores land on an area where factors are right, infection can occur.

-PM likes warm, humid and moist conditions where it thrives.
-Ideal temps are around 15-27°C/60-80°F, and believe it or not, it often does well in dry climates too.
+These fungi like warm, humid and moist conditions where they thrive.
+Ideal temps are around 15-27°C/60-80°F. Accept it or not, it often does well in dry climates too.
 However, powdery mildew does require fairly high relative humidity to spread.
-Like rain or when condensation between overlapped leaves occurs.
+Like rain or when water droplets form between over-lapped leaves.

-For indoor growers, poor ventilation, air circulation and temp fluctuations can aid powdery mildew in taking hold.
+For indoor growers poor air exchange, circulation and temp changes can aid powdery mildew in taking hold.

 How is powdery mildew prevented?

-The best defense against PM is a healthy plant, making an infection difficult for the fungus.
-Still, when conditions are right, PM spores can land on a surface taking hold.
+The best defense against PM is a healthy plant.
+This makes an initial infection tough.
+Still, when things are right, PM spores can land on a surface taking hold.
 Once infection occurs it can be very difficult to get rid of.
-By completing prevention methods on the regular you can fend off infection in the first place.
+By carrying out prevention methods on the regular, you can fend off infection in the first place.
 This will form part of your Integrated Pest Management (IPM) program.
-Should you not have one, it’s a good time to start for powdery mildew prevention.
+Should you not have one, it’s a good time to start.

-It’s also important to note whether a fungicide is safe to use in the flowering stage of cannabis.
-Certain products as well as systemic fungicides for example are not safe for flowering cannabis and human consumption.
+It’s also key to note whether a fungicide is safe to use in the flowering stage.
+Certain products as well as systemic fungicides for example are not safe for flowering cannabis and human use.

 Methods for Powdery Mildew Prevention